Preserving Assets, Planning for the Future

 - Take advantage of tax credits available to you, your estate, and your beneficiaries

 - Maximize the assets available for distribution to your beneficiaries

-- Direct the distribution of assets to specified individuals or ministries like Gospel for Asia
+- Direct the distribution of assets to specified individuals or ministries like GFA World

 - Secure the continued care and financial support of loved ones who are elderly, disabled, or financially inexperienced

-- Provide for loved ones in a way which reduces complexity and cost to them
+- Provide for loved ones in a way that reduces complexity and cost to them

 - Minimize court and legal involvement